sahib/brig/docs/tutorial/gateway.rst

 Remote List
 ^^^^^^^^^^^

+If your user is privileged enough, you can see and edit the list of remotes and adjust settings in it.

 .. image:: ../_static/gateway-remotes.png
     :alt: Gateway remotes view
     :width: 66%

 Remote Add Dialog
 ^^^^^^^^^^^^^^^^^

+A sample dialog.

 .. image:: ../_static/gateway-add-remote.png
     :alt: Gateway add remote view